opnsense/docs/source/manual/how-tos/proxyicapantivirusinternal.rst

 To configure ICAP go to **Services->Proxy->Administration** And select **ICAP Settings** for the **Forward Proxy** tab.

-Select enable ICAP and filling the Request and Response URL's.
+Select enable ICAP and filling the Request and Response URLs.
 For the C-ICAP plugin, the default URLs will be:

 ======================== =========================